Language Learning Journal: Acquire Your Second Language Faster

 Some learners like to set specific goals and track them in their journals.
 Maybe you want to write 100 words per entry by the end of the month, or use ten new vocabulary words each week.
 Writing these targets down and checking your progress creates accountability that's hard to get from other study methods.

-Vocabulary and grammar practice that actually sticks
+Grammar and vocabulary practice that sticks

 Here's something most textbooks don't tell you: you need to encounter a new word multiple times in different contexts before it really sticks in your memory.
-Journaling creates those repeated exposures naturally because you're writing about your actual life and interests.
+Journaling creates those repeated exposures naturally because you're writing about your life and interests.

-When you learn a new word, try to use it in your journal entry that same day.
+- When you learn a new word, try to use it in your journal entry that same day.
 Write a sentence that relates to your personal experience.
 This creates a memory association that's way stronger than just seeing the word in a vocabulary list or example sentence from a textbook.

 Grammar works the same way.
 You can study conjugation tables all day, but until you actually use those verb forms to express your own thoughts, they won't become automatic.
 Journaling forces you to make those grammar decisions in real time.
 Should this be past or present tense?
 Which particle fits here?
 Does this adjective need to agree with the noun?